Return to site

 And under all of it — the GED Foundation.

 Gratitude is awareness and acceptance.
-It is the clear eye that sees what is actually in front of you — the wave, the field, the channel, the classroom, the family at the table — and accepts it as it is before trying to change it.
+The clear eye that sees what is actually in front of you.
+The wave.
+The field.
+The channel.
+The classroom.
+The family at the table.
+Accepts it as it is before trying to change it.

 Excitement is controlled passion.
-It is Maxie’s breath turned into a hit.
-It is the amp-up coming over the hill at Sunset.
-It is the heat you bring to your Sunset without letting it run you.
+Maxie’s breath turned into a hit.
+The amp-up coming over the hill at Sunset.
+The heat you bring to your Sunset without letting it run you.

 Devotion is discipline and trust the process.
-It is the repetitions.
+The repetitions.
 The early mornings.
 The practice when no one is watching.
-The willingness to come back clean for the next one.
+Coming back clean for the next one.

 Gratitude.
 Excitement.
 Devotion.
 That is the ground you stand on when you step into your Sunset.
 That is where confidence, clarity, and calm actually live.